 If you own a pizza restaurant, for example, you may have customers text “CHEESE” to 35344 to receive discounts.

-A dedicated short code is a number that only you can use.
-You can get a randomly generated short code or select a custom vanity short code.
+Sometimes known as dedicated short codes, you can get a randomly generated short code or select a custom vanity short code.
 For example, a spa may choose the custom code “73529” which spells out “RELAX.”

 Plus, a message that comes from a standard, 10-digit number feels like it’s coming from a person, not a bot.
 That makes long codes perfect for providing a personalized customer service experience.

-The most obvious disadvantage of long codes is that they’re, you know, longer.
+The other disadvantage of long codes is that they’re longer.
 This makes it more likely that a user may enter the number wrong on their phone.
-Short codes are easier to remember.

 Even though there are a few disadvantages, a long code is still the right choice for many businesses looking to bring SMS into their communication strategy.
 Here are a few instances in which long code comes in handy:

 We know what you’re thinking.
 What if you want to get started in minutes and send mass campaigns and have a 10-digit number?
 Don’t panic.
-There’s one option we haven’t touched on yet that many text marketing platforms don’t offer, but we do: toll-free texting.
+There are two options we haven’t touched on yet.